CME Group wants customer money held at clearinghouses

 U.S. futures brokerages currently hold most of the money that customers put up to back their futures trades, earning interest on those funds while putting just a portion of the funds at clearinghouses.

-Any interest earned on customer funds held at a clearinghouse under CME’s new proposal would be returned to the brokerages, CME said in the statement.
+Any interest earned on customer funds would be returned to the brokerages, CME said in the statement.